michaelballantyne/extdsl-oopsla2020-artifact/README.md

 * `ee-lib` is the library that implements our new syntax system API.
 * `dsls` contains the implementations of our case study DSLs.
-Each DSL folder has an ARTIFACT.md file that describes its code.
+Each DSL folder has an ARTIFACT.md file directly inside that describes its code.

    | Example 	      |	   Directory |
    | ---------------- | ------------ |